tahoma2d/tahoma2d_docs/source/create_animations_using_plastic_tool.rst

     5. If needed, change the value of the **Rasterization DPI** parameter.
 This value represents the DPI used when the TC is rendered as a texture for the mesh.
 It's recommend using a value consistent with the Camera resolution.
 A DPI too high compared to the Camera resolution might cause the contours of the TC not to be very soft.

-     .. note:: The **Rasterization DPI** parameter is available only when you are creating the mesh from Toonz Vector levels.
+     .. note:: The **Rasterization DPI** parameter is available only when you are creating the mesh from Vector levels.

     6. Adjust the **Mesh Margin** value.
 This parameter is expressed in *pixels* because it's used when the texture is projected on the mesh, an appropriate amount of margin will be needed to preserve the aliasing of the picture.